 However, Subversion will ignore any option key whose name

-begins with a hash (#) character.
-This
+begins with a hash (#

 allows you to effectively comment out a Subversion option